peruukki/nhl-score-api/README.md

 The API is available at https://nhl-score-api.herokuapp.com/, and it serves as the backend for [nhl-recap](https://github.com/peruukki/nhl-recap).

+**NOTE: The API returns the last game of season 2020–21 until the start of next season.**

 ## API

 ### Goals from latest finished NHL games